 Do you know addresses or have photos for these houses?

 1956 - The James S. and Elizabeth Purcell III House, 206 Hillside Drive, Davidson NC.
 Designed with Marshall McDowell.
 Purcell, an English professor who came to Davidson in 1948 and subsequently became Dean of the English department, first sawflat-roofed Modernist houses in Florida and wanted one for himself.
 Sold to James N. Bartl and Dawn A. Blobaum.
 As of 2012 owned by John Ingle.

-1957 - The Richard Ryerson (Dick) and Martha B. Bernard House, approximately 405 Lorimer Road, Davidson NC.
+1957 - The Richard R. (Dick) and Martha B. Bernard House, approximately 405 Lorimer Road, Davidson NC.
 Traditional design.

 1957 - The Donald B. and Mary Whitaker (Idie) Plott House, 103 Hillside Drive, Davidson NC.
 Deeded in 1981 to son Thomas Plott.
-Sold to in 1983 Jeremiah Lee and Mary A. Putnam.
-Sold in 1992 to Mary A. Putnam Bailey, still the owner with husband Rox as of 2012.
+Sold in 1983 to Jeremiah Lee and Mary A. Putnam.
+Sold in 1992 to Mary A. Putnam Bailey, still owner with husband Rox as of 2012.

 1957 - The Thomas Joseph (Tom) and Mary Lu Daggy House, 102 Hillside Drive, Davidson NC.
 Built by Floyd Ballard.
 2668 sf.
 First split-level ranch in Davidson.
 Full kitchen on both floors.
 According to their daughter Joan, Mary Lu selected the architect and made the construction decisions.
 The kitchen had the area's first in-wall oven, cook top, and maybe ice maker (the refrigerator had a large freezer on the bottom with ice maker - a novelty in 1957).
 There was an intercom (still there) and a heat pump, making it one of the first air conditioned homes in the area.
 Upon Tom's death, rented by the Daggy heirs for a few years.
 Sold in 2012 to Bud Younts.

 1958 - The Milton Tager House, 832 Paramount Circle, Gastonia NC.
 1.77 acres, 3066 sf.
 Said Cooler in 2012, "One of my early contemporary designs with unadorned rectilinear envelope."
 As of 2014, still owned by the Tagers.